sruthi-kasturi/Biostats/README.md

 - [License](#license)

 ## Introduction
-This repository provides a collection of SAS scripts that perform various biostatistical analyses on datasets related to medical and clinical research.
+The report provides a collection of SAS scripts that perform various biostatistical analyses on datasets related to medical and clinical research.
 The analyses include descriptive statistics, normality tests, ANOVA, chi-square tests, and correlation analyses.

 ## File Descriptions